justifi-tech/web-component-library/README.md

 - React component library
   - Docs for this are not in place yet, but feel free to check out [sample-react-app.zip](https://github.com/justifi-tech/web-component-library/files/11125233/sample-react-app.zip)

+## Getting Started

+This project is a monorepo which uses `lerna` and npm workspaces.
+Lerna is aware of the workspaces within the mono repo as they are defined within the `workspaces` section of the `package.json`.
+When running a lerna command via `lerna run xyz`, lerna will run that command for each workspace as long as the command exists within the `scripts` section of the `package.json` for that workspace.

+There are some project-wide tasks that can be run:
+- To install all depenedencies across the repo, simply run `npm install` from the root of the project and dependencies will be installed for all of the workspaces as well as dependencies at the root level (such as lerna)
+- To build the entire project for production, including all framework specific packages, run `npm run build`
+- To run tests across the entire project, run `npm run test`

 # Environment Variables

 This project uses environment variables to manage configurations for different environments like development, staging, and production.
 These variables were previously stored in `.env.dev`, `.env.staging`, and `.env.prod` files respectively, but for security and configuration management reasons, these files are no longer included in the repository and have been added to the `.gitignore` file.